-Meet Fikri, a chef from Turkey with more than 20 years of professional cooking and restaurant management experience.
+Meet Fikri, a Kurdish chef from Turkey with more than 20 years of professional cooking and restaurant management experience.
 Fikri’s love of food began in childhood, growing up in a typical Southeast Turkish kitchen, under the caring hands of his mother, a home cook who would impress the best of guests.
-Fikri specialized in the tourism industry of Turkey.
-His restaurant was among the top 10 in Istanbul out of over 13,000 restaurants.
-Then Turkey erupted into political chaos and tourists ran away from the city.
+Fikri’s restaurant was among the top 10 in Istanbul out of over 13,000 restaurants in the area.

 Meet Kristina, the ever willing taste-tester and a beneficiary of Fikri’s cooking.
 Their journey began when she dined at his restaurant during a global conference she was attending from a neighboring country.
 Kristina fell in love with the man, the city and the food and after moving from Washington, DC to work in Eastern Europe, she, packed up her bags and settled into Turkey.
 They started a restaurant together while she continued her global pursuits.
 In 2019 they moved to Washington, DC, where heated words and political debate are better made with a full stomach.